– by Ted Oorbals, CEO, Biocryptology & Alex Lim, Senior Business Development Manager, AccelerAsia

-Only the largest of enterprises are able to afford a comprehensive approach to security, with in-house teams capable of managing end-to-end protection and with competencies to deal with any scenario or contingency.
-Most enterprises – especially in ecommerce and retail – have to rely on external vendors to manage much of their security.
+Only the large enterprises are able to afford a comprehensive approach to security, with in-house teams capable of managing end-to-end protection and with competencies to deal with any scenario or contingency.
+Most enterprises – especially in e-commerce and retail – have to rely on external vendors to manage much of their security.
 This is aggravated by the many regulations that are difficult to keep track of, from GDPR in Europe to PDPA in Singapore, as well as other specific compliance dependencies in various local jurisdictions.

 Add to this the fact that while everyone wants to use biometric data, nobody really wants to be responsible for storing such personally-sensitive information and be exposed to breaches and data theft.

 Also, certain APIs are based on facial recognition, which may not be foolproof and has proven to be unreliable, often registering more false negatives than false positives in identification, causing delay and inconvenience to users.
 The ideal solution is one that is biometric-agnostic, which can add (or remove) layers of security – such as iris scans or fingerprint, in combination or just one at a time – and not dependent on a single point of failure or data source.